pearljamopedia/pearljamopedia.github.io/docs/LabHome/index.md

 ---
 layout: default
-title: Lab Basics
+title: The Band's History
 has_children: true
 has_toc: true
 nav_order: 2
 ---

-# Lab Basics

-Here, you will find details regarding basic lab procedures at PennLINC
+# The Band's History